phil-grayson/SexFindR/docs/source/Step 3. Combined sequence-based analysis.rst

 This creates a window-based count of top Fst hits (top 5%) within each 10 kb region across the genome.

-The SNP Denisty data is already in 10 kb windows from the SNP Density analysis section and is able to be used without modifications outside of ``R``.
+The SNP Denisty data is already in 10 kb windows from the SNP Density analysis (Step 2) and is able to be used without modifications outside of ``R``.

 With all these scripts and input data, you should be able to recreate this plot from the main manuscript in ``R``.

 .. image:: images/FuguSexFindR.png

 *Figure 3.
-SexFindR Step 3 combined results identified the fugu SDR (red dotted line) alongside 4 additional candidate windows (thin black dotted lines), all on NC_042303.1.*
+SexFindR Step 3 combined results identified the fugu SDR (red dotted line) alongside 4 additional candidate windows (thin black dotted lines), all on NC_042303.1.
+Regions of high interest are darkly colored, whereas regions of low interest are colored in grey.*